Cybernetic-Ransomware/Animals_Healthcare_Application/doc/05_adr_matlibplot.md

 ### Context
-We need to choose a technology to draw a charts for application.\
+We need to choose a technology to create charts for the application.\
 Considered approaches:
 - Static charts:
 	- Matplotlib,

 - Interactive dashboards:
+	- Dash-Plotly microservice,
-	- Dash Plotly microservice
+    - Chart.js,

 ### Decision
-pass
+To avoid the proliferation of microservices, a decision has been made to prototype using a static method of generating charts.
+The presented data is not expected to require frequent refreshing and filtering of the range.

 ### Consequences
-pass
+A faster development process and the possibility of future functionality replacement.
+After preparing the static prototype, tests with Chart.js will be carried out and the cost of implementation will be estimated.

 ### Keywords
 -   Matplotlib,